-US readies new Cuba sanctions as Biden meets Cuban-Americans
+US sets new Cuba sanctions as Biden meets Cuban-Americans

 So far it is unclear how many people were detained, although the judicial authorities have said there have been 19 trials involving 59 people.

 Castillo reported from Mexico City.
+Associated Press writers Matthew Lee and Alexandra Jaffe contributed reporting.